samfisherirl/scammer_payback/README.md

 _______

 ### Reviewed video #2 :
 - When he connects with a victim (I have spoken to people who were scammed, unrelated), people are always weary and always upset.
 Theyre being scammed at the time, and they wont trust anyone.
+Especially since the *Scammer* is calling usually from "Fraud Prevention".
+It becomes confusing fast.
 - Reporting to someone currently being scammed that they are talking to a scammer should almost never be a smooth intro but they always are for him.
 Like he's talking to someone he knows.
 - Fakes being a woman: https://youtu.be/_3RBNNbMhqs?t=285
 - Claims of having FBI contacts: https://youtu.be/_3RBNNbMhqs?t=467